My insomnia

 Health, motivation, and how our brain actually works are all very complex systems that take place in a complex social environment.

-A hyper-inward, medicalized focus does two things:
+A hyper-inward, medicalized focus does many things:

 - It draws our attention away from how external factors are affecting us